takeyourtokenapp/aOi_intelligent_guide/public/aoi/README.md

 This directory contains visual assets for aOi (葵), the AI navigation assistant.

+## Quick Status Check

+Run `./check-images.sh` to see which images are present.

+## Current Status

+The app works perfectly without images — it shows beautiful gradient circles with the 葵 kanji as fallback.
+When you add PNG images here, they will automatically appear in the interface.

 ## Asset Requirements

 All images should follow the master prompt guidelines: